SCUT-DLVCLab/Document-AI-Recommendations/README.md

   </a>
 </p>

-With the rapid development of Internet technology and the increasing needs of information exchange, quantities of documents are digitalized, stored and distributed in the form of images.
-Numerous application scenarios, such as receipt understanding, card recognition, automatic paper scoring and document matching, are concerned on how to obtain key information from document images.
-The process is called visual information extraction (VIE), which aims at **mining, analyzing, and extracting key entities contained in visually rich documents**.
-For example, given an image of a receipt, the VIE algorithms will tell information such as store name, product details, price, etc. For documents like forms, VIE algorithms will tell the key-value pairs contained.
+With the rapid development of Internet technology and the growing demands of information exchange, a vast amount of documents are being digitalized, stored, and distributed in the form of images.
+Various application scenarios, including receipt understanding, card recognition, automatic paper scoring, and document matching, are concerned on how to extract key information from document images.
+The process, known as visual information extraction (VIE), focuses on **mining, analyzing, and extracting key entities present in visually-rich documents**.
+For instance, when provided with an image of a receipt, VIE algorithms can identify and extract information such as store name, product details, prices, and more.
+Similarly, for documents like forms, VIE algorithms can identify and extract the key-value pairs.

 Visual information extraction can be seen as the promotion and extension of named entity recognition(NER) and entity linking(EL) to the field of visually rich documents.
-Different from the information extraction in traditional natural language processing, results of VIE not only depends on texts, but also closely relates to the doucment layout, font style, block color, figures, charts and other components.
+Different from the information extraction in plain texts, results of VIE not only depends on texts, but also closely relates to the document layout, font style, block color, figures, charts and other components.

 <br>